 Washington visitors interested in using marijuana products should be aware of the details of the law regarding purchase, possession, and consumption.
-There are still significant restrictions for pot possession and use, as well as many practical details to be worked out about how the law will actually be implemented.
-Washington's weed tourism services are still being developed.
+There are still significant restrictions on pot possession and use, as well as many practical details to be worked out about how the law will actually be implemented as many of Washington's weed tourism services, are still being developed.

-Here are some things Washington State visitors should know to stay on the right side of state law regarding... recreational marijuana.
+Keep in mind that in order to legally consume marijuana, you must be at least 21 years old.
+Here are some things Washington State visitors should know to stay on the right side of state law regarding recreational marijuana.

-A few licensed retail marijuana shops are now open for business, with more to open in the coming weeks.
-These shops are devoted only to marijuana and marijuana products and will not sell anything else.
-Cannabis sampling or consumption is not allowed on the premises.
+A few licensed retail marijuana shops are now open for business, with more opening all the time.
+These shops are devoted only to marijuana and marijuana products and will not sell anything else, but cannabis sampling or consumption is not allowed on the premises.
 Liquor stores, convenience stores, and other existing businesses will not be allowed to add pot products to their offerings.

 If you are 21 years of age or older in Washington State, you will not be prosecuted under state law for the possession or use of: